RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

     'UTC+12:00']

-But, languages is more complicated.
-It also returns a list but each element of the list corresponds to one of the official languages of the country.
-The USA has only one official language but other countries have more.
+But languages are more complicated.
+It also returns a list, but each element of the file corresponds to one of the country's official languages.
+The USA has only one official language, but other countries have more.
 For example, Malta has both Maltese and English as official languages.
-Notice that the two dictionaries have an identical structure, a key for the two letter abbreviation, a key for the three letter abbreviation, the name and the native name.
+Notice that the two dictionaries have an identical structure, a key for the two-letter abbreviation, a key for the three-letter abbreviation, the name, and the native name.

 .. parsed-literal::